« Breadmaker Jewish Rye Bread | Main | Schmaltz »

 • After you cut the onions in half, brown the cut sides in hot oil in a fry pan over medium heat, taking care not to burn them.
 The color from the browning will enhance the color of the stock.

-• Brown the chicken in bones in the oven before making stock from them.
+• Brown the chicken bones in the oven before making stock from them.
 Spread them in a single layer in a roasting pan and cook them at around 350°F (180 °C) until they are nut brown, about an hour or so, depending on the quantity and the size of pieces.
 Turn once or twice so they brown on all sides.
 The exact temperature isn't important.
 You can also toss the carrots and celery in a little oil and roast them at the same time.
 Be careful that nothing burns as that will ruin the stock.

 • A small amount of saffron added to the pot will give a yellow color, but too much will also add flavor.